pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 ### Error message: Check whether mysql server_id has been greater than 0

 - Amazon Aurora MySQL or Amazon RDS: `server_id` is configured by default.
 You do not need to configure it.
+Make sure you are using Amazon Aurora MySQL writer instances to support both full and incrental data migration.
 - MySQL: to configure `server_id` for MySQL, see [Setting the Replication Source Configuration](https://dev.mysql.com/doc/refman/5.7/en/replication-howto-masterbaseconfig.html).

 ### Error message: Check whether mysql binlog is enabled